Early years fun for boys and girls ages 4 and 5

 We encourage all parents and carers to take an active interest in what is going on with all sections, including Squirrels.
 If you would like to help see our information for adult volunteers.

 Future Squirrel dreys

-Updated November 2021 regarding South East Scotland Scouts Squirrel news – 21st Craigalmond, South Queensferry (launched); 25th Braid Scout Group (launched); Cardrona Scout Group (provisional January launch tbc); Lauderdale Scout Group (provisional January launch tbc); Pentland District (provisional November launch, tbc); 14th Midlothian Bonnyrigg (launch, tbc).
+Updated August 2022 regarding South East Scotland Scouts Squirrel news – 21st Craigalmond, South Queensferry (launched); 25th Braid Scout Group (launched); Cardrona Scout Group (launched); Lauderdale Scout Group (launched); Pentland District (launched); 14th Midlothian Bonnyrigg (launch tbc); 1st Midlothian Gorebridge (launched).
 Please note all these timings are subject to volunteers being acquired as leaders.
-If you are intersted please contact Scouting Support Officer Kirstie Armsworth at firstname.lastname@example.org We can do so much more for the next generation of Scouts, but only with your help.
+If you are interested, please contact Scouting Support Officer at firstname.lastname@example.org We can do so much more for the next generation of Scouts, but only with your help.
 Thank you!